Religion in Venezuela: Religious freedom

 The constitution of Venezuela provides for the freedom of religion insofar as it does not violate "public morality or decency".
 A 2017 constitutional law criminalizes "incitement to hatred" or violence, including provisions specifically concerning the incitement of hatred against religious groups.

 Religious organizations must register with the government in order to obtain legal status.
 The Directorate of Justice and Religion, part of the Ministry of Interior, Justice and Peace, manages registrations, disburses funds to registered organizations, and promotes religious tolerance.
 Chaplain services in the military are available only for Catholics.

 Religious education is allowed in public schools, although it is not part of any official curriculum proposed by the government.
-Representatives of the Catholic Church-affiliated National Laity Council have claimed that the government has at times pressured school administrators to not teach religious courses, but that in other cases teachers had autonomy to include religious education as long as their curricula were otherwise compliant with the Ministry of Education's standards.
+In the past, representatives of the Catholic Church-affiliated National Laity Council have claimed that the government has at times pressured school administrators to not teach religious courses, but that in other cases teachers had autonomy to include religious education as long as their curricula were otherwise compliant with the Ministry of Education's standards.

-Leaders of religious organizations who are vocal critics of the government faced harassment by pro-government groups who accused them of improperly politicizing their religious services.
-In some cases this harassment has escalated to violence.
+Leaders of religious organizations who are vocal critics of the government faced verbal harassment by regime leaders.
 Jewish community leaders have accused state-funded media and some government officials of engaging in antisemitic rhetoric.

-Catholic Church in Venezuela
+In 2023, the country was scored 3 out of 4 for religious freedom.

+Christianity

+Catholicism

 The Catholic Church in Venezuela has around 31 million faithful, which represents 98% of the population.
 There are 37 jurisdictions present including 25 dioceses, 9 archdioceses, 3 vicariates apostolic, plus separate jurisdictions for the Melkite and Syrian rites, and also a military ordenate.

 The Catholic manifestations in Venezuela are very varied, which means that in many regions they venerate a Marian dedication or a specific saint, as well as the realization of various fairs, masses, processions and parties for each patron saint of Catholicism.
 In this way, for example, in Zulia the Chinita Fair is celebrated, in Nueva Esparta the Virgen del Valle is celebrated and in Lara, the Divina Pastora is celebrated.

-Protestant Churches in Venezuela
+Protestantism

 Protestantism is a branch of Christianity that has its origins in the reform initiated by Martin Luther and other theologians as a critical response to the Catholic Church at the time.
 In general, Protestantism in Latin America has constituted, since the beginning of the Spanish conquest and colonization of America, a very minority sector of the Christian population that has been growing exponentially every decade.
 Protestantism was successful in several European nations, becoming predominant in the Scandinavian countries and in Northern Germany.
 In the following decades, various theological currents allowed the birth of various denominations, such as: Presbyterianism (which in turn became the official religion of Scotland, as the State Church de Kirk), Calvinism, Anabaptism in Switzerland and The Netherlands, Methodism in England, among others.